os-lecture/2023S-os-lectures/lec5/p3-labs.md

      map_perm: MapPermission, //readable/writable/executable attribute
 }
 ```
-``data_frames`` is a key-value pair container that holds each virtual page in the logical segment and the physical page FrameTracker it is mapped to
+``data_frames`` is a key-value pair container：stores each virtual page in the logical segment and the physical page FrameTracker it is mapped to

 ---